named-data/NFD/docs/manpages/nfd-autoreg.rst

 Description
 -----------

-``autoreg-server`` is a deamon application that automatically registers the specified prefix(es) when new on-demand Face is created (i.e., when a new UDP face is created as a result of an incoming packet or TCP face is created as a result of an incoming connection).
+``autoreg-server`` is a daemon application that automatically registers the specified prefix(es) when new on-demand Faces are created (i.e., when a new UDP face is created as the result of an incoming packet or when a new TCP face is created as the result of an incoming connection).

 Options
 -------